dr-diffie/NBA_AI/README.md

 ![Project Flowchart](images/project_flowchart.png)

 The project is built around a few key components:
 * **Database Updater**: This component is responsible for updating the database with the latest NBA game data.
 It fetches data from the NBA Stats API, performs ETL operations, generates features, creates predictions, and stores the data in a SQLite database.
-It consists of a few modules:
+The pipeline includes:
     * `database_update_manager.py`: The main module that orchestrates the entire process.
     * `schedule.py`: Fetches the schedule from the NBA API and updates the database.
+    * `players.py`: Fetches and updates player reference data.
+    * `nba_official_injuries.py`: Fetches injury reports from NBA's official injury report PDFs.
+    * `betting_data.py`: Scrapes betting lines (spreads/totals) from Covers.com.
     * `pbp.py`: Fetches play-by-play data for games and updates the database.
     * `game_states.py`: Parses play-by-play data to generate game states and updates the database.
+    * `boxscores.py`: Fetches traditional boxscore stats (PlayerBox and TeamBox).
     * `prior_states.py`: Determines prior final game states for teams.
     * `features.py`: Uses prior final game states to generate features for the prediction engine.
-    * `predictions.py`: Generates predictions for games using the chosen prediction engine.
+    * `prediction_manager.py`: Generates predictions for games using the chosen prediction engine.

 * **Games API**: This component is responsible for updating predictions for ongoing or completed games and providing the data to the web app.
 It fetches data from the database, generates predictions, and serves the data to the web app.
     * `games.py`: Fetches game data from the database, manages prediction updating and data formatting.